How to Make Whipped Chocolate Ganache Frosting

 You’ve probably tasted chocolate ganache before.
 You know, strawberries dipped in dark chocolate ganache or chocolate ganache drizzled over a chocolate cake.
 However, have you ever had chocolate ganache that’s been taken one step further and whipped into a creamy, insanely delicious frosting?
 If you haven’t, you’re in for a wonderful treat.
 Once you eat this Whipped Chocolate Ganache Frosting, you’ll leave all other chocolate frostings behind.

 The best chocolate to use for Chocolate Ganache is a good quality chocolate bar.
-I don’t advise using chocolate chips.
-It’s best to use a bar because the chocolate needs to be chopped into small pieces that will melt quickly when added to hot cream.
+I don’t advise using chocolate chips if you want the best pure chocolate flavor.
 My favorite is Ghirardelli 60% cacao 4-ounce bars.
 The bars are thin and easy to chop through.
 A serrated knife works best for this.
-I love the bittersweet chocolate but you can also you semi-sweet.
+I love the bittersweet chocolate but you can also use semi-sweet.

 - Chop the chocolate into small chards with a serrated knife and add to a small bowl or measuring cup.
 In a medium bowl or measuring cup, heat the whipping cream in a microwave until it just begins to simmer.
 Small bubbles should form around the edges.
 Do not heat to boiling.